Abstract

 (1.2.129-30)

-distance between them is determined as follows: let "solid" equal the
+between them is determined as follows: let “solid” equal the source reading and

 solid — > salid